-I'm a Canadian born, Brooklyn based, actor, improvisor, and choreographer.
+I'm a Canadian born, Brooklyn based, actor, improvisor, writer and comedian.
 This bio is written in the third person because that's how I imagine Oprah writes her to-do lists.
 How amazing would it be if I met Oprah one day, showed her my bio and she was all like, "that's how I write my to-do lists!"
 I think we'd both have a pretty good laugh over it, that's for sure.

-She is also a company member, director and teaching artist for The Story Pirates, a nationally recognized children’s media and education company.
+Monique is also a company member, director and teaching artist for The Story Pirates, a nationally recognized children’s media and education company.
 With the Story Pirates, Monique has performed at The Kennedy Center in Washington, DC, as a featured performer at Scholastic’s National Teen Writing Competition and as a voice actor on The Absolutely Mindy Show, the Story Pirate’s monthly radio show on Sirius XM.

-- the dancer- choreographer
+the dancer- choreographer

 And finally, in another life, Monique spent many years training and working as a dancer (with a concentration in hip hop and street dance).
 She can be seen in commercials for Dairy Farmers of Ontario and the Hot Docs film festival, music videos for Kevin Lyttle and Robbie Williams and corporate performances for Pepsi and Kia Motors.

 She and her work have been performed in choreographer’s showcases/dance competitions Toronto’s Choreographer’s Ball, Dance Immersion, Prelude East Coast and World of Dance and has taught hip hop classes for the Joffrey Ballet, street dance school House of Movement and Nest+m Afterschool.
 She is the former Artistic Director of RiSE hip hop dance crew, and in 2013 lead the team to place 5th out of 18 teams at World of Dance New York.
 Dance will always be her first love. ~Le sigh!